ErabaReta/Fixed-point-cpp/README.md

 ```
 ## 🛠️ TODO

-Support variable fractional precision

-Maybe using templates?
+chosing between using int under the hood or long, (probably using template for that).

-Handle overflow cases gracefully
+Handle overflow cases gracefully.

-Add unit tests (Catch2?
-GoogleTest?), I do provide the main.cpp for fast testing.
+Add unit tests (GoogleTest?...), I did provide the main.cpp for fast testing tho.

-Explain the math behind fixed-point (or send a PR and do it for me 😄)
+Explain the math behind fixed-point and and why Fixed shines(or send a PR and do it for me 😄)

 ## 📜 License

 MIT — do whatever you want, just don’t blame me if it breaks.
 ## ❤️ Contribute

-Floating point may be the root of all evil, but this repo is open to improvement.
+Floating point may not be the root of all evil, but this repo is open to improvement.
 Found a bug?
 Want to optimize the math? add more tests?
 Submit a PR or open an issue.